Costa Rica´s higher-end property market continues to grow rapidly as foreign homebuyers flock in.

 For years Guanacaste was a wild woolly territory, hard to get to, the domain of backpackers and surfers who appreciated its climate and stunning beaches.

 Then Guanacaste took off.
 The real estate boom in Guanacaste began after the opening of the Daniel Oduber international airport in 2002 (which is located in Liberia) and the opening of the Four Seasons resort, part of the 2,300-acre (9.3 sq. km.)
 US$400 million Península Papagayo project developed by the Costa Rican developer Alan Kelso, indisputably the most luxurious development on the coast.
 In then, several luxurious hotels have been built in the area.

 Another catalyst was the start of direct flights from Atlanta, Miami and Houston in 2005.
 Planes fly into the small airport at Liberia, the capital of Guanacaste.

 Some of the most luxurious and high-priced properties are available here, though there is a wide range of condominiums in Guanacaste on a price range from $100,000 to $750,000, depending on location.
-“The most attractive properties are close to the beaches with a very good sea view,” according to Edwin Sanchez, regional director of Century 21.

 Tamarindo, the biggest coastal town in Guanacaste, is a hit among tourists, especially surfers.
 It has the most developed tourist infrastructure in Guanacaste.
 Due to its popularity, Tamarindo property prices have risen, and average homes and condominiums sell at prices ranging from $200,000 to $700,000